TArdelean/CainGAN/README.md

 Change `data_root` path to the directory of your dataset.
 The format of the directory is expected to be similar to the one used in [VoxCeleb2](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/vox2.html) dataset.

+## Acknowledgement
+Special thanks go to Xperi Corporation that provided the environment and physical resources that made this work possible.

 ## Citation
 Should you find this work useful for your research, please cite: